What is Website Maintenance?

 Website maintenance is the act of regularly checking your website for issues and mistakes and keeping it updated and relevant.
-This should be done on a consistent basis in order to keep your website healthy, encourage continued traffic growth, and strengthen your SEO and Google rankings.
+This should be done on a consistent basis in order to keep your website healthy, encourage continued traffic growth, deliver a positive user experience, and strengthen your SEO and Google rankings.

 Regular monitoring of your website is a must for keeping your business running smoothly.

 - 2 What Are the Steps in Website Maintenance?
 A Quick Checklist